fadyelgawly/Faylasof-iOS-Task/README.md

  - Firebase/Analytics (Used for linking with Firebase)

 ### Missing Requirements
- - Use of RxSwift (Singleton was used instead)
  - Support for uploading videos
  - Implementation of likes as the backend is not ready yet